There are many movies that are worth seeing, but there are a lot of stinkers as well. My goal here is to weed out the good from the bad.

-This is a story about bullying, it is a story about mental disorders, it is a story about wealth inequality, it is a story about a mass murderer, and it is a story about the relevance of comedy (regarding who has the right to determine what is and is not "funny").
-Sure, this is an origin story about an iconic villain.
-However, this movie was filled with a ton of culturally relevant themes, that were intertwined masterfully into a compelling character story.
-Joker's story touches on some of these themes more than others, but it is a very culturally relevant story from start to finish.
-The story was as compelling as it was well-written, and was almost as if being about The Joker was just icing on the cake.
+This was a story about bullying, it was a story about mental disorders, it was a story about wealth inequality, it was a story about a mass murderer, and it was a story about the relevance of comedy—regarding who has the right to determine what is and is not "funny".
+Sure, this was an origin story about an iconic Batman villain, but this movie was filled with a ton of culturally relevant themes that were intertwined masterfully into a compelling character story.
+Joker's story touched on some of these themes more than others, but it was a very culturally relevant story from start to finish.
+The story was as compelling as it was well-written, and it was almost as if being about the Joker was just icing on the cake.

 Con: Sophie (-2pts)

 This character had the potential to make a real impact on Arthur's story.
-To Arthur, Sophie (Zazie Beetz) was one of the few sources of light in a very dark world.
-I liked the direction that the filmmakers were going in with this character, but they never followed through with it effectively.
-The filmmakers built this relationship, and gave this character plenty of focus.
-They then concluded her part in Arthur's story as an almost after thought, as if the filmmakers just sort of got tired of the character so wrote her out of Arthur's story.
+To Arthur, Sophie (Zazie Beetz) was one of the few sources of light in an otherwise very dark world.
+I liked the direction the filmmakers seemed to be going in with this character, but they never really followed through with it.
+The filmmakers built this relationship, and they gave this character plenty of focus.
+Then they wrapped up her part in Arthur's story suddenly and almost as an after thought, as if the filmmakers got tired of the character so just wrote her out of Arthur's story.
 I liked the direction they went in, on paper, but I thought the filmmakers could have done a much better job of bringing it to the screen in a more impactful way.

 Pro: Joaquin Phoenix (+10pts)

-We got to see how Arthur went from a struggling party clown, to a notorious, deranged villain.
+We got to see how Arthur went from a struggling party clown, to a notorious and deranged villain.
 This was not your typical origin story.
-It tackled some heavy, culturally relevant issues, and it did so through providing a very compelling character story.
-Arthur Fleck is struggling emotionally, he is struggling mentally, and this is a story of his rise to power, as well as a story of Gotham's fall into darkness.
-This was an incredibly complicated role, and Joaquin Phoenix was impressively captivating in it.
+It tackled some heavy, culturally relevant issues, and it did so through a compelling character story.
+Arthur Fleck was struggling emotionally, he was struggling mentally, and this was a story of his rise to power, as well as a story of Gotham's fall into darkness.
+This was a complicated role, and Joaquin Phoenix was truly captivating in it.
 Even for Joaquin Phoenix, an actor who has delivered many strong performances, this performance was something special.
-The movie was a dark, dramatic tragedy, and Joaquin Phoenix sunk his extremely talented chops into it, delivering a must-see performance in the process.
+The movie was a dark, dramatic tragedy, and Joaquin Phoenix sunk his talented chops into it, and the result was a must-see performance.

 Con: The Disorder & The Dancing (-2pts)

-Now, I really do not know if uncontrollable laughter is a real mental disorder, but it felt oddly convenient to make this character have it, right from the start of the movie.
-Why not just have him be a deranged psychopath that just finds even the darkest things amusing?
+Now, I really do not know if uncontrollable laughter is a real mental disorder, but it felt oddly convenient to make this character have it at the start of this story?
+Why not just have him be a deranged psychopath that finds even the darkest things amusing?
 Why not show what life in Gotham can do to a person, by showing this disorder gradually develop and become more and more severe?
 All things considered, this was an extremely minor issue, but making Arthur have this disorder just felt really on-the-nose.

 Then there was the interpretive dancing, which was another very minor issue.
-I am totally fine with the character doing this, but it seemed to get an odd amount of focus.
+I was fine with the character doing this to some extent, but it seemed to get an odd amount of focus.
 Characters kept mentioning it, and the story kept focusing on it.
 It was intended to make Arthur seem more unusual, but it could have been handled a little more subtly.
 Instead, the filmmakers went with an on-the-nose approach for this as well, and it did not work for me.

 Pro: Murray Franklin & Gotham (+6pts)

 I liked the character of Murray Franklin, even though I thought it was really obvious where the story was going with the character.
 I will get into that predictability next, but Robert De Niro made me enjoy this character anyway.
-I liked his personality, I liked his role in Arthur Fleck's story, and I thought Robert De Niro delivered a performance that was nothing special, but effective.
+I liked his personality, and I liked his role in Arthur Fleck's story.
+Then there was Robert De Niro’s performance, which was nothing special, but it was still effective.

 I also really enjoyed how the filmmakers used Gotham in this movie.
 Gotham very much felt like its own character, and I really liked the connection between Arthur Fleck and Gotham.
-Without Gotham, Arthur Fleck would have never become The Joker.
-Similarly, without Arthur Fleck, Gotham would have never become the dark, crime-riddled city that we are all so familiar with.
-At least, that is the case for this version of Gotham.
-I just really liked this almost symbiotic fall into darkness that Joker shared with Gotham, as this was never greatly focused on, but their parallel fall into darkness added an interesting layer to this story.
+Without Gotham, Arthur Fleck would have never become the Joker.
+Similarly, without Arthur Fleck, Gotham would have never become the dark, crime-riddled city that we are all so familiar with—at least in this version of Gotham.
+I really liked this almost symbiotic fall into darkness that the Joker shared with Gotham, as this was never greatly focused on, but their parallel fall into darkness added an interesting layer to this story.

 Con: Predictable Climax (-2pts)

-I already touched on this, so I will keep this point brief.
-I liked the character of Murray Franklin, but it was really easy to see where the filmmakers were going with this character, as the film approached its climax.
-From the candid video, to the incredibly obvious red herring regarding Arthur's "plan", it was all leading to a climactic moment that viewers will see coming from a mile away.
-Fortunately, this did not hurt my enjoyment of the character, Murray Franklin, and it did not have much of an impact on my interest in Arthur's story.
-I just found it really obvious what the filmmakers were going to do with this character (Murray Franklin) in the climax of this story.
+I liked the character of Murray Franklin, but it was really easy to see where the filmmakers were going with this character, as the story approached its climax.
+From the candid video, to the incredibly obvious red herring regarding Arthur's plan, it was all leading to a climactic moment that viewers will see coming from a mile away.
+Fortunately, this did not hurt my enjoyment of the character, Murray Franklin, and it did not have much of an impact on my interest in Arthur's story either.
+I just found it really obvious where the filmmakers were going to take this story in its climax.

 Grade: A- (93pts)